Higher education special consideration

 - A disorder or malfunction that results in the person learning differently from a person without the disorder or malfunction; or

 - The presence in the body of organisms capable of, or causing disease or illness; or

-- A disorder, illness or disease that affects thought processes, perception of reality, emotions or judgment resulting in disturbed behavior; and includes a disability that:
+- A disorder, illness or disease that affects thought processes, perception of reality, emotions or judgment resulting in disturbed behaviour; and includes a disability that:

 - Presently exists; or previously existed but no longer exists; or may exist in the future; or is imputed to a person.